NexPlayer/Unity-SDK/basic/set-up.md

-# Set Up Guide
+# Setup Guide

 ## SDK Installation

-The fully operational NexPlayer™ Plugin for Unity is provided as a Unity Package and can be imported into your Unity project.
+The fully operational NexPlayer™ Plugin for Unity is provided as a Unity Package that can be imported into your Unity project.

 *SDK package content*
 ![](../assets/basic/setup0.png)

-The NexPlayer™ package is composed by 3 different packages:
+The NexPlayer™ package is composed of 3 different packages:

-- **NexPlayerSDK** that is mandatory to import to use NexPlayer.
+- **NexPlayer SDK**, which is mandatory to import in order to use NexPlayer.
-- **NexPlayerfullfeatsample**, which contains different samples in order to know the possibilities of NexPlayer.
+- **NexPlayer Full Feat Sample**, which contains a full-featured sample containing all the possibilities of the NexPlayer™ SDK.
-- **NexPlayersimplesample**, which contains sample scripts to know how to use the SDK.
+- **NexPlayer Simple Sample**, which contains sample scripts that show how to implement basic functionality of the NexPlayer™ SDK.

-The NexPlayer™ package supports Unity versions from 2019 upwards.
+The NexPlayer™ package supports Unity versions 2019 and onwards.

 ## Updating the SDK

 ### Updating the Package from SDK version 2.1.4 or higher.

-To update the current Unity Package search in the top toolbar “NexPlayer / Import Tool” and select “Update Package”, a contextual window will appear to select the new unity package to import.
+To update the current Unity Package, select **NexPlayer** in the top toolbar and navigate to **Import Tool > Update Package**.
+A contextual window will appear to help you select the new Unity package to import.
-The tool does not remove any custom files allocated on NexPlayer™ or WebGLTemplates.
+The tool does not remove any custom files allocated in the *NexPlayer* and *WebGLTemplates* folders.

 ![](../assets/basic/setup1.png)

-	Important: In order to use this tool, it is necessary to have an internet connection.
+**Important:** In order to use this tool, it's necessary to have an internet connection.